 AEP Texas Inc. (AEP Texas or Company) presents this Energy Efficiency Plan and Report (EEPR) to comply with Public Utility Commission of Texas (PUC or Commission) 16 Tex.
 Admin.
 Code §§ 25.181, 25.182 and 25.183 (TAC) (EE Rule), which implement the Public Utility Regulatory Act (PURA) § 39.905.
 Effective December 31, 2016, AEP Texas Central Company (TCC) and AEP Texas North Company (TNC) were merged into their parent company, now called AEP Texas.
 The merger was approved by the Commission in Docket No. 46050 - Application of AEP Texas Central Company, AEP Texas North Company, and AEP Utilities, Inc. for Approval of Merger.
-The Commission ordered AEP Texas to "maintain separate TCC and TNC divisions, which will continue to charge separate rates and riders, and maintain separate tariffs, unless and until such time as the Commission may consider and approve consolidated rates and tariffs."1 Consistent with the Commission (formerly TCC) and AEP Texas - North Division (formerly TNC).
+The Commission ordered AEP Texas to "maintain separate TCC and TNC divisions, which will continue to charge separate rates and riders, and maintain separate tariffs, unless and until such time as the Commission may consider and approve consolidated rates and tariffs."
+Consistent with the Commission's order, AEP Texas was maintaining two divisions within AEP Texas: AEP Texas - Central Division (formerly TCC) and AEP Texas - North Division (formerly TNC).
 Therefore, this EEPR filing for AEP Texas presents separate sets of historical information for the two divisions of AEP Texas.
 However, in its upcoming Energy Efficiency Cost Recovery Factor (EECRF) proceeding at the Commission, AEP Texas intends to request a combined EECRF for the two divisions of AEP Texas beginning in 2021.